-You might wonder “Can pothos live outside?” because you so often see them as a hanging plant indoors.
+You might wonder, “Can Pothos live outside?” because you often see them as hanging plants indoors.

-It can thrive outdoors quite easily, and you can plant it in a variety of situations if the minimum temperature requirements are met.
+It can thrive outdoors easily, and you can plant it in various situations if the minimum temperature requirements are met.

-Pothos can thrive outdoors, but most people do not plant it there because it is poisonous to animals.
+Pothos can thrive outdoors in USDA hardiness zone 10-12.
+Most people do not plant them outside as they are poisonous to animals.
 When it grows naturally, it wraps around trees and shrubs but is typically planted in hanging pots.
-You can move the hanging pot to the porch or patio in a spot with indirect, bright sunlight in a climate that remains at least 50-85 degrees Fahrenheit (10-29 degrees Celsius).
+You can move the hanging pot to the porch or patio in a spot with indirect, bright sunlight in a climate of at least 50-85 degrees Fahrenheit (10-29 degrees Celsius).

 Growing Pothos Outdoors

-Pothos is toxic to canines and felines, as well as many other animals and humans.
-For this reason, gardeners who plant it, typically do so out of reach of animals and children.
+Pothos are toxic to canines, felines, animals, and humans.
+For this reason, gardeners who plant it typically do so out of reach of animals and children.

 This means you rarely see it growing on the ground in a garden plot or around a tree in a planned landscape.

-In its natural environment, the plant grows in tropical forests as a high-reaching vine.
-It develops massive leaves of about three feet in length in the forest’s canopy layer.
+The plant grows in tropical forests as a high-reaching vine in its natural environment.
+It develops massive leaves about three feet long in the forest’s canopy layer.

-The shade provided by these statuesque trees also helps the pothos grow in length, often up to 30 feet in length (9 meters).
+The shade these statuesque trees provide also helps the pothos grow in length, often up to 30 feet (9 meters).
 Also referred to as the devil’s ivy, the lovely vine thrives in the humidity of tropical forests.

-As a houseplant, the same plant remains beautiful but grows less immense.
+As a houseplant, the same plant remains beautiful but grows less intensely.
 It does not flower, nor does it develop gigantic leaves.